vasler/devicelab-ddd-hexa-demo/README.md

 - security (CSRF for example, in-memory user credentials, ...)
 - logging and observability
 - error handling needs to be improved
-- some rules of DDD were not followed to the letter and some improvements can be made
+- some rules of DDD were not followed to the letter and some improvements can be made, for example some data maping was done in Domain Services having getters exposed on Aggregates instead of using something like a Strategy Pattern, also Aggregates were tied to a specific storage implementation - JPA
 - jMolecules 'DDD and Ports & Adapters Architecture' Archunit tests need to be added
 - and last but not least, the UI will make your eyes bleed, be warned